Restore a Rare Tree With Your Outdoor Adventures

 Trained volunteers will:

-Search for healthy, never-before-documented butternut trees nearby to collect leaf samples for DNA analysis.
+Search for healthy, new butternut trees and collect leaf samples for DNA analysis.

 Where Can You Volunteer to Protect Butternut Trees?

-Volunteers are needed across a limited number of forests in the eastern United States, where butternut trees still persist and research gaps remain.
-Project locations span national and state forests (over 1000 acres in size) in Alabama, Arkansas, Indiana, Kentucky, Michigan, Missouri, New Hampshire, North Carolina, Ohio, Pennsylvania, Tennessee, Wisconsin, and West Virginia.
+Volunteers are needed across a huge range of forests in the eastern United States, where there are significant gaps in research.
+Project locations span national forests, state forests and land trusts (over 1000 acres in size) in Alabama, Arkansas, Indiana, Kentucky, Michigan, Missouri, New Hampshire, North Carolina, Ohio, Pennsylvania, Tennessee, Wisconsin, and West Virginia.

 Butternut trees grow along streams and rocky hillsides.
-Once trained, you will receive access to butternut tree locations and be able to choose an area you’re comfortable with.
+Once trained, you will receive access to a map with possible butternut tree locations and be able to choose an area you’re comfortable with.

 Sign-up now to make an incredibly large impact for forest conservation.